kaiosilveira/advent-of-code-2023/day-02/README.md

 And then we can begin our work.

-The minimum number of cubes required will be the maximum number of cubes used in a single round.
+The minimum number of cubes required will be the maximum number of cubes of a given color used in a single round.
 As we already know how to `get_cubes_used_in_each_game_round`, we just need to get this data and loop over it, keeping the max number for each color:

 ```ruby
 def self.get_minimum_number_of_cubes_required(game_info)